space-wizards/docs/src/en/general-development/setup/server-hosting-tutorial.md

 5. Open your Space Station 14 Launcher and click on ``Direct Connect To Server`` and type in ``localhost`` and click connect.
 You can also add it as a favorite if you click the ``Add Favorite`` button.
 6. When there is a new update.
 Go back to the second step, and copy over the ``data`` folder and ``server_config.toml``if you modified it.

-If you prefer video guides, [here is one](https://youtu.be/IDBqrAGZ3cA)!
+If you prefer video guides, here is one!

+{% embed youtube id="IDBqrAGZ3cA" loading="lazy" %}

 ## Level 1: Invite Your Friends